-- 4-MAS 304.
+4-MAS 304.
 Bicultural Systems.
 (3).
 This course studies the dominant cultures in the American Southwest, the Spanish-Mexican Culture and the Anglo-American Culture.
 This is designed to help the student understand the problems facing culturally different people.
-The effects of cross cultural conflict on family values and individual behavior patterns. - 4-MAS 306.
+The effects of cross cultural conflict on family values and individual behavior patterns.

+4-MAS 306.
 History of the Chicano in the Southwest.
 (3).
 This course studies the predecessor of the present-day Chicano.
 The heritage of the Spaniard, the Indian and the Mestizo are examined.
-Special emphasis on the contributions made by these people in the development of the Southwest. - 4-MAS 308.
+Special emphasis on the contributions made by these people in the development of the Southwest.

+4-MAS 308.
 Survey of Mexican Literature.
 (3).
-This course will study the Great Mexican authors and poets, such as Sor Juana Inez, Jose Joaquin De Lizardi, Manual Alamirano and others that have influenced contemporary literature. - 1-MAS 310.
+This course will study the Great Mexican authors and poets, such as Sor Juana Inez, Jose Joaquin De Lizardi, Manual Alamirano and others that have influenced contemporary literature.

+1-MAS 310.
 Linguistics Applied to Chicano Spanish.
 (3).
-A linguistic analysis of the Spanish spoken in the Southwest emphasizing similarities and differences with universal Spanish. - 4-MAS 410.
+A linguistic analysis of the Spanish spoken in the Southwest emphasizing similarities and differences with universal Spanish.

+4-MAS 410.
 Survey of Contemporary Chicano Literature.
 (3).
 A survey of present-day literature that deals with social protest.
-Other literature that has contributed to the rich lirerary heritage of the present-day Chicanos will also be studied. - 4-MAS 412.
+Other literature that has contributed to the rich literary heritage of the present-day Chicanos will also be studied.

+4-MAS 412.
 Mexican American Art.
 (3).
 A course whose purpose is to familiarize the student with the great Mexican artists and their artistic creations.
-This course will also explore the rich artistic heritage that has been passed on to the present-day Mexican American. - 4-MAS 414.
+This course will also explore the rich artistic heritage that has been passed on to the presentday Mexican American.

+4-MAS 414.
 Mexican American Philosophical Thought.
 (3).
-A study of major philosophical views on problems and of ethics effecting the contemporary Mexican American thought. - MAS 472.
-Evaluation and Selection of Bilingual and Bicultural Materials.
-(PTE) (2).
-The discussion of material selection principles.
-Evaluation of bilingual and bicultural materials for the elementary school.
-Course covers learning level and interests of bilingual bicultural children in the elementary school.
-May also be taken as EDCI 472. - MAS 474.
+A study of major philosophical views on problems and of ethics effecting the contemporary Mexican American thought.

+MAS 422.
+Individual Studies.
+(Maximum 4).
+MAS 422 is the equivalent of IS 422.
+Catalog regulations governing the purpose, method and reporting of IS 422 also apply for students enrolled for MAS 422.
+Students enroll for a minimum of 1 hour of independent studies under the supervision of a faculty adviser.
+It is recommended that a student not enroll for more than three hours of MAS 422 per quarter.

+4-MAS 451.
+Senior Project or Thesis.
+(1-3 hours, maximum 5 hours).
+The course carries one to three hours of credit each quarter.
+During the senior year the student will gain assistance with his project or thesis from a professor assigned to him by the department.
+The professor advises the student concerning his subject or project for study.
+The student will hand in an acceptable written report at least three weeks before the student is to be graduated.

+MAS 474.
 Teaching in a Second Language in the Elementary Bilingual and Bicultural School.
 (PTE) (3).
 This course is designed to prepare the elementary bilingual and bicultural teacher to teach Spanish as a second language or English as a second language.
 Special consideration is given to methods of instruction, selection of materials and student evaluation.
-May also be taken as EDEL 474. - MAS 481.
+May also be taken as EDEL 474.

+MAS 481.
 History and Philosophy of Bilingual Education.
 (PTE) (3).
 An introductory course into the history of bilingual education.
 A consideration of the major educational points of view considering the monolingual and bicultural approach to education.
 May also be taken as EDCI 481.